TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 Custom Ribbon Cable - 40-position IDC ribbon cable using 26 AWG wire

 - Crimped to a 40-position rectangular receptacle connector.
 - Powers the Raspberry Pi 4B via both 5V input pins in parallel, safely carrying the required current.
-26 AWG wire has the capability of carrying 2.2A for chassis wiring \[American Wire\].
+26 AWG wire has the capability of carrying 2.2A for chassis wiring \[11\].
 - Supports mechanical fastening to ensure stable connection.

 2-pin JST XH Cable - For RF module 5V and GND connection